wgong/Databricks-Apache-Spark-2X-Certified-Developer/sampleQuestions.md

 +-----+-----+
  ```

-- 5. Given an instance of SparkSession named spark, which one of the following code fragments executemost quickly and produce a DataFrame with the specified schema?
+- 5. Given an instance of SparkSession named spark, which one of the following code fragments execute most quickly and produce a DataFrame with the specified schema?
 Assume a variable named schema with the correctly structured StructType to represent the DataFrame's schema has already been initialized.

 Sample data: